borg-project/borg-explorer/README.md

 Unpack the tarball in the new directory, and symlink the d3 directory as `d3`.

 Next, prepare inputs for visualization.
-An example set of inputs is available from the "download" link from:
+An example set of inputs is available from the "download" link at:

 http://www.cs.utexas.edu/~bsilvert/borgview/

-Assuming that an input configuration has been prepared at `inputs/sat09/setup.json`, compute the dissimilarity scores and projection to the by running:
+Assuming that an input configuration has been prepared at `inputs/sat09/setup.json`, compute the dissimilarity scores and projection coordinates by running:

     $ python -m borg_explorer.tools.view_fit sat09_fit.pickle inputs/sat09/setup.json